DyversHands/www.DyversHands.com/documented_file.md

 2. The gallery.html file was added under the _include folder.

-3. Other files was added under the _include folder, but it cannot be determined whether it affects the functionality of the website, but it's best to keep the file.
+3. Other files were added under the _include folder, but it cannot be determined whether it affects the functionality of the website, but it's best to keep the file.